Email marketing is incredibly important for salespeople

 Emailing a pool of contacts in a personal way, checking in, and asking pertinent questions, you garner a much greater response than a newsletter, sales pitch, or list of accomplishments.
 If they want to know your credentials and qualifications they will find it themselves, you don’t need to promote it, just make sure your profiles are updated and your customer testimonials are up to date.

-People don’t want to be “talked to” they would to “talk with” you, for you to listen to their needs, desires, and goals.
-Your people-base feels like it can ask honest questions and get a human response — and that’s what people are looking for.
-You have to convey the real, authentic and genuine you – with your passion for helping people with their real estate needs on display.
+People don’t want to be “talked to” they would like to “talk with” you.
+They want you to listen to their needs, desires, and goals.
+Your peoplebase feels like it can ask honest questions and get a human response — and that’s what people are looking for.
+You have to convey the real, authentic and genuine you - with your passion for helping people with their real estate needs on display.

 Here are 4 easy and simple tips to follow when writing those emails: